EditionGuard/Magento2/README.md

-# EditionGuard eBook Sales with DRM
+# EditionGuard eBook Sales with DRM extension for Magento 2.1+ Stores

 ## Purpose